kai-qu/notation/README.md

 ## Themes
 A good notation may:
 * allow us to enumerate objects by serializing them
-* enable us to manipulate objects and perform operations on them easier
+* enable us to manipulate objects and perform operations on them more easily
 * allow searchability
 * encode powerful theorems
 * make important properties obvious, or encode them